-- Remedial grading is recommended to be performed within the proposed building area in order to the upper portion of the near-surface native alluvial soils.
-The proposed building area should be overexcavated to a depth of at least 5 feet below existing grade and to a depth of 4 feet below proposed building pad subgrade elevation, whichever is greater.
+- Initial site preparation should include stripping of the existing native grass and weed growth, organic topsoil materials, and any trees that will not remain with the proposed development.
+Any existing debris and trash should be removed from the site. - Demolition of the single-family residence structures in the southern portion of the site will be necessary in order to facilitate the construction of the proposed development.
+Demolition should include all foundations, floor slabs, utilities and any other subsurface improvements that will not remain in place with the new development. - The near-surface soils consist of younger and older native alluvium which possesses variable densities.
+Some of the younger alluvium, especially in the southeast portion of the site, possesses a significant potential for hydrocollapse.
+Additionally, based on the existing site topography, the proposed grading is expected to create cut-fill transitions in the proposed building pad area.
+Therefore, remedial grading is recommended to remove a portion of the near-surface native alluvium and replace these soils as compacted structural fill soils.
+The recommended remedial grading will reduce potential differential settlements by creating more uniform conditions across cut/fill transitions and by replacing near surface variable strength and collapsible soils as compacted structural fill. - The proposed building area should be overexcavated to a depth of at least 3 feet below existing grade and to a depth of 3 feet below the proposed building pad subgrade elevation.
 Within the foundation influence zones, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade.
-The overexcavation should extend horizontally at least 5 feet beyond the building and foundation perimeters. - After the overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be removed.
-The resulting subgrade should then be scarified to a depth of 12 inches and moisture conditioned (or air dried) to 2 to 4 percent above optimum.
+The overexcavation should extend horizontally at least 5 feet beyond the building perimeter.
+Additional overexcavation will be necessary in the southern and southeastern portions of the building pad area in order to remove potentially collapsible, low density, younger alluvial soils.
+The younger native alluvial soils extend to depths of 8 to 12± feet at borings drilled within the building pad area, and to depths of up to 20± feet in the southeast portion.
+The limits of additional overexcavation should be determined during grading. - After overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be removed.
+The resulting subgrade should then be scarified to a depth of 12 inches and moisture conditioned to 0 to 4 percent above optimum.
 The previously excavated soils may then be replaced as compacted structural fill.
 All structural fill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density. - The new pavement and flatwork subgrade soils are recommended to be scarified to a depth of 12± inches, thoroughly moisture conditioned and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.